 If you can afford the annual membership of a Costco, Sam’s Club, or BJ’s, you can further cut your food bill while simultaneously expanding the variety of foods you eat.
 Thanks to the substantial discounts associated with buying in quantity, you may be able to purchase gourmet items and convenience foods you couldn’t otherwise afford.

-It’s worth inserting here that, compared to individuals and small families, people living cooperatively enjoy a big advantage when it comes to eating cheaply.
+It’s worth inserting here that, compared to individuals and small families, people living cooperatively enjoy an advantage when it comes to eating cheaply.
 Live with enough people and your group can get big discounts by buying food in wholesale quantities.
 I once lived at a co-op and a local farm made a weekly delivery.
-It was worth the farmer’s time to personally deliver these large orders, and we got unbeatable prices.
+It was worth the farmer’s time to personally deliver these large orders, and we received his best prices.

 Outfitting Your Kitchen